 Shuyuan founded the iSensor Lab in 2010. iSensor Lab is primarily dedicated to sociotechnical research related to human factors (e.g., behavioral threat) in cyberspace.
 Experiments are conducted in a live, and virtual laboratory.
 Research data is collected through confined resources and interactions that are based on real-world cyber trust and deception simulations.

 Keywords for Shuyuan’s research: Trusted human-computer interactions; cyber insider threats; computer-mediated deception; sociotechnical systems; online games for research; language-action cues; information use and seeking behavior; deceptive information behavior; trustworthiness attribution; dyadic attribution model; computational modeling for complex trust and online deception.

-Shuyuan teaches Information Security, Risk Assessment and Management, Incident Response, Disaster Recovery, Computer Auditing, Intrusion Detection, Organizational Behavioral Forensics, Access Control Models for Intrusion Prevention, and Information Systems Management.
+Shuyuan teaches Information Security, Risk Assessment and Management, Incident Response, Disaster Recovery, Computer Auditing, Intrusion Detection, Digital and Cyber Forensics, Access Control Models for Intrusion Prevention, and Information Systems Management.

 Shuyuan’s professional industry experience in information systems security (ISS) encompasses ten years of securing E-commerce systems with public key infrastructure, virtual private networks, systems engineering of role-based access control, policy-based integrated firewall, intrusion detection systems and network security.
 Shuyuan designed an enterprise information security architecture (EISA) called SIMPL/E (secure information management platform and environment) for a government client.
 She worked with a team to build a Security Operations Center (SOC) for the military.
 She completed a large-scale virtual private network technology transfer project for a military research center.
 Click here for Shuyuan’s curriculum vitae.